 You are required to have your own faceting material.
 Some natural rough (sapphire, peridot, labradorite, topaz, etc) will be available for purchase from the coordinator or tutors before and during the courses.

 For Level 1: It is recommended that you have about 3 or 4 pieces of cubic zirconia or other synthetic gemstones or natural clean rough (topaz, Labradorite, quartz, etc) which are about 10 mm across as practice material.

 For Level 2.
 I recommend that you do have some synthetic and natural gemstones.
 Please ensure the natural material is light and reasonably clean.

-For Level 3: You will need two faceted stones for re-cut and repair; natural rough for design and modify exercises; natural or synthetic for new design exercise – test cut.
+For Level 3: You will need two faceted stones for re-cut and repair; natural rough for design and modify exercises; natural or synthetic for a new design exercise – test cut.

-We recommend that you bring your own gas lift chair especially if using a VJ or you have back problems.
+We recommend that you bring your own gas lift chair especially if using a VJ or if you have back problems.

 Please retain this list for your records.